 Combined Bachelor's/Master's Program

-The Combined Bachelor's/Master's Degree Program in University College is designed for students who wish to pursue rigorous and accelerated study that will lead to both a Bachelor of Science and either a Master of Arts or Master of Science in areas of study for which there are degree programs in University College.
+The Combined Bachelor's/Master's Degree Program in the School of Continuing & Professional Studies is designed for students who wish to pursue rigorous and accelerated study that will lead to both a Bachelor of Science and either a Master of Arts or Master of Science in areas of study for which there are degree programs in the School of Continuing & Professional Studies.

-Eligibility requirements for the Combined Bachelor's/Master's Degree Program in University College include the following:
+Eligibility requirements for the Combined Bachelor's/Master's Degree Program in the School of Continuing & Professional Studies include the following:

-- Admission to a Bachelor of Science degree program in University College
+- Admission to a Bachelor of Science degree program in the School of Continuing & Professional Studies

-- Completion of a minimum of 60 units toward the Bachelor of Science degree, including transfer credit, with a 3.0 or higher cumulative grade-point average; only in exceptional cases will candidates be authorized to pursue the Bachelor's/Master's Program after completing 84 units
+- Completion of a minimum of 60 units toward the Bachelor of Science degree, including transfer credit, with a 3.0 or higher cumulative grade-point average.
+Only in exceptional cases will candidates be authorized to pursue the Combined Bachelor's/Master's Program after completing 84 units.

-- Completion of a minimum of 12 units of undergraduate course work in University College, at least 9 of which must be at the advanced level (300- and 400-level courses), with a 3.0 or higher cumulative GPA
+- Completion of a minimum of 12 units of undergraduate course work in the School of Continuing & Professional Studies, at least 9 of which must be at the advanced level (300- and 400-level courses), with a 3.0 or higher cumulative grade-point average.

 - Completion of a Combined Bachelor's/Master's Program Preliminary Authorization Request

-- Two academic writing samples, at least one of which must be research-based, to be submitted to University College
+- Two academic writing samples, at least one of which must be research-based, to be submitted to the School of Continuing & Professional Studies

-- Personal interview with the Director of Advising and/or the Associate Dean for Academics
+- Personal interview with the Director of Advising and/or Associate Dean for Academics

-Students receiving this preliminary authorization are required to submit the Application for Graduate Admission in University College during their final 30 to 36 units of undergraduate study, at which time their academic performance and potential for continued graduate study will be re-evaluated.
+Students receiving this preliminary authorization are required to submit a graduate application during their final 30 to 36 units of undergraduate study, at which time their academic performance and potential for continued graduate study will be reevaluated.
 If approved, students will be formally admitted to a graduate program of study.

-- Formal admission to the Office of Graduate Studies, Arts & Sciences, or University College
+- Formal admission to the Office of Graduate Studies, Arts & Sciences, or the School of Continuing & Professional Studies

 - Completion of a minimum of 135 units of course work, undergraduate and graduate, including all residency requirements for the Bachelor of Science degree

-- Completion of all requirements of the student’s graduate program, including a final written project where required, and in accordance with all academic policies and procedures for undergraduate and graduate study in University College and/or the Office of Graduate Studies, Arts & Sciences
+- Completion of all requirements in the student’s graduate program, including a final written project where required, and in accordance with all academic policies and procedures for undergraduate and graduate study in the School of Continuing & Professional Studies and/or the Office of Graduate Studies, Arts & Sciences

-- A maximum of 15 to 18 units of graduate course work (depending on the specific master's program) at the 400 and 500 levels may count toward requirements for the graduate degree and as unrestricted electives for the undergraduate degree.
+- A maximum of 15 to 18 units of graduate course work (depending on the specific MA program) at the 400 and 500 levels may count toward requirements for the graduate degree and as unrestricted electives for the undergraduate degree